WebKieth/node-freecors-dev-server/README.md

 # dev-server

 Serving static files and directory indexes for you
+This package is a fork of original [dev-server](https://github.com/langpavel/node-dev-server) package by [Pavel Lang](https://github.com/langpavel).
+Main change is using cors middleware for CORS error case, when you want to connect static dev-server file into external dev-server which on another address or port.

 ## Quick usage
 ```
-$ npx dev-server
+$ npx freecors-dev-server
 ```

 ## Install

 ```
-$ npm install dev-server -g
+$ npm install freecors-dev-server -g
 ```

 ## Run